 Many of the Instruments manufactured by Delta Developments use photo-diodes to measure the pulsed power or pulsed energy of a laser.
 For most of our instruments we have to calibrate at about 1mW CW because that is the only reliable power standard available with a reasonable choice of wavelengths.
 At the same time, we want the system to work on short pulses at perhaps 100W or even 10MW.
 Our target absolute accuracy is about 2% or better.
 To get measurements of this accuracy several questions arise:-

-- Is the speed of response adequate for the particular application?
+- Is the speed of response adequate for the proposed measurement?

-- Is the photo current at the maximum power still within the linear range?
+- Is the photo current at the maximum peak laser power still within the linear range?

 - Does the sensitivity found with a CW calibration still apply for short pulses?

 - Does the sensitivity at the calibration wavelength still apply at the user's wavelength?

 This web page describes the details of the working of these photodiodes both from a computer model and experimentally.
 The computer model was originally developed by

 Edwards and Jefferies (1973) at the UK National Physical Laboratory.

 At Delta Developments we have now updated the model, making it more accurate, analysing both PIN and NIP photodiodes and including a non-fully depleted diode.
 This last was not previously possible because of limitations set by the then speed of computers.

 We give the limitations on response time and linearity at various wavelengths and bias voltages.
 The web page Accuracy of Pulsed Laser Measurements describes how we use these diodes to achieve the required accuracy and traceability in our Laser Peak Power measuring systems.